futoin/specs/draft/ftn8_security_concept.md

 ## 2.7.
 Service to Service interaction (and Service to AuthService in particular)

-Each Service as logical entity assumes to have own user ID in scope of related AuthService.
+Each Service as logical entity is assumed to have own user ID in scope of the related AuthService.
 Therefore, communication authentication follows the same pattern as Client-to-Service pattern.

 ## 2.8.
 Authentication assumptions